 Dignity and Respect in Action: Community Conversations

-These conversations are a continuation of the spring 2019 Campus Climate Conversations, and will explore ideas around dignity and respect, the challenges and fears we face when having difficult or sensitive conversations, what this means for us individually and collectively, and how we can work to create a campus environment that rejects hate and embraces our ideals of respect, dignity, and inclusion.
-Learn more.
+These conversations explore ideas around dignity and respect, the challenges and fears we face when having difficult or sensitive conversations, what this means for us individually and collectively, and how we can work to create a campus environment that rejects hate and embraces our ideals of respect, dignity, and inclusion.
+Learn about Community Conversations.

 If you have ever found yourself wondering if you’ve said the wrong thing or been culturally insensitive, or if you want to connect more effectively and be more inclusive to those around you, then join us for our Fall 2018 Learning Community.
 We will be reading and discussing “What if I Say the Wrong Thing?” by Vernā Myers, "How to be an Antiracist" by Ibram X Kendi, and "Braving the Wilderness" by Brene Brown.
 Learn about Learning Communities.

 Watch.
 Learn.
 Grow.